May 2022 - Paris Panorama

 Each month we feature an inspiring haiku poem by Anna Eklund-Cheong.
-You will also find a photograph of Paris by Sophia Pagan, our restaurant of the month with a link to the review, and an angel of the month by Rosemary Flannery.
-Exceptionally, the photograph of Paris this month is by Tom Reeves.
+You will also find a photograph of Paris by Tom Reeves, our restaurant of the month with a link to the review, and an angel of the month by Rosemary Flannery.

 Haiku of the Month